 Most people lament the busyness of their lives and the rarity of simple joy.
 Recently I sat on our front porch, eyes closed, experiencing the tickle of a cool breeze on my face.
 It was captivating!
 I don’t do that enough because it doesn’t seem important enough.
 Where did I get that idea?

 God continually offers tiny joys and bubbles of delight that I miss because I’m busy.
 But where should I focus and what precisely should I do?

 3-Step Pro-Stewardship Plan

-“What am I supposed to do?
+“What should I do?
 I can’t do everything.
-What should I do first?
+What’s my first move?
 And then what?”

 Here’s the simple daily routine I adopted after taking my problem to the Lord for help.